Elijer/cafe-infinite/README.md

 1. To deploy it to the inter webs, run `firebase deploy`.
 This will give you back a live URL

 ##### General Pain Points
 * You're getting `npm WARN enoent ENOENT: no such file or directory`.
-Are you in the `functions` directory of your firebase project?
-You have to be in the main directory.
-If that's not it, [try this](https://github.com/visionmedia/debug/issues/261).
-You can also [look at this](https://github.com/firebase/firebase-admin-node/issues/121)
+Are you in the ``function`` folder of your firebase project?
+Cause you should be.
 </br>

 ### Setting up Emulators